usnistgov/ElectionResultsReporting/index.md

 <section class="home home-title" markdown="1">

-# Cast Vote Records Home
+# Election Results Reporting Home

 This is a placeholder for a MarkDown version of the NIST SP 1500-100 specification.
 Thus far, Section 2 on geopolitical geography has been created from the Word version.